mmelcher2/hello-world/README.md

 Committed these changes, then (what used to be "Synchronize" in the old Github desktop), "Push" and "Fetched".
-A recoverable interim was created as a new local branch.

-Now editing a lot which I originally wanted to publish yet but... first I have to try a variant (these lines after 13) which I may need to remove again
+Now editing a lot which I originally wanted to publish yet but... first I have to try a variant (these lines after 12) which I may need to remove again

 The above should be recoverable despite not yet committed to